tuva-health/docs/docs/claims-data-fundamentals/service-categories.md

 For professional claims, we define outpatient rehabilitation as all claim lines with a place of service code of 62.
 #### Ambulatory Surgery
 For institutional claims, we don't have a clear enough set of codes to define ambulatory sergery.
 This is a current gap in this grouper.
 Note: these claims end up in the outpatient hospital/clinic subcategory, but we don't have clear bill type codes to pull out the ambulatory surgeries.
-A bill type code of 13 is one bill type code that could denote ambulatory surgery services, but it also includes dme, home health visits, and FQHC services.
+A bill type code of 13 is one bill type code that could denote ambulatory surgery services, but it also includes DME, home health visits, and FQHC services.
 In order to pull out the ambulatory surgery specifically, we would need to know what type of facility is submitting the claim.
 In addition, a bill type code of 83 could also denote ambulatory surgery services, but it could also include other services in a critical access hospital setting.
 Other information is needed to accurately pull out the ambulatory surgery services.
 For professional claims, we define ambulatory surgery as all claim lines with a place of service code of 24.
 #### Dialysis
 For institutional claims, we define dialysis as all claims with a bill type code of 72.